lilyx998/Fitbit/README.md

 ![website demo](https://user-images.githubusercontent.com/34987475/125563481-576e9dac-7cb0-4e47-bc79-fae89126ecad.png)
 ___________________________________________________

 Welcome!
-We created this website for the 2019 MCWT Web Design Competition in response to the prompt: “Develop a website for a tech product or service – imaginary or real – that impacts the world in a positive way.”
+We designed and created this website from scratch for the 2019 MCWT Web Design Competition in response to the prompt: “Develop a website for a tech product or service – imaginary or real – that impacts the world in a positive way.”

 Our website includes: